heyqule/enemy_race_manager/README.md

 Youtube: [https://youtu.be/phLRReAjxHA?t=102](https://youtu.be/phLRReAjxHA?t=102)

 * Each enemy kill worth some points.
 Attack meter tallies the points for each race every minute.
 1 point for unit, 10 points for turret, 50 points for spawners.
 * Enemy will send out an army to attack when a killed threshold is reached.
-The check happens every 5mins.
+The check happens every few minutes.
 * These attack groups are independent of pollution.
 * The default threshold is around 3000 points(~150 units) per attack group.
-The threshold is configurable.
+  * The threshold is configurable.
+  * The threshold randomly reset after each attack.
-* When mapping method is set to "one race per surface/planet", custom attack group can spawn on SE's planets.
+* When mapping method is set to "one race per surface/planet", custom attack group can spawn on SE's planets with player structure.
 * Launching rockets and using super weapons may increase attack points.
-* More features and specialized attack groups are coming in later releases.
+* There are multiple types of attack groups.

+##### General attack groups
+* This group includes all available units.

 ##### Flying attack groups (ON by default)
 * When "Flying Squad" is enabled, enemy may send out dedicate flying attackers to your base.